Phimanu/MachineLearningControl/README.md

 Due to the nature of Eclipse's dependency handling, we have to supply all dependencies via a terminal command.
 We also need to know the path to the java version which should run MRUBIS.
 These paths should be supplied in the `path.json` file in the `py` directory.
 You can get the required paths from Eclipse by going to `Run -> Run Configurations... -> Show Command Line`.

 ## Smoke Test!
+Two steps
+1- Run the Main System (mRubis)
-Run the following class as a Java Application
+Execute the following class as a Java Application
 - Project: Predict_SelfHealing_Utility
 - Package: mRubis_Tasks
 - Class: Task_1

+2- Run the the controller
+Execute following Python Application in a second command line session:
+- Project: Predict_SelfHealing_Utility
+- Folder: mrubis_controller/
+- File: controller.py

+Expected output: A set of messages showing Failures being Fixed by Actions chosen by the Controller.